Synchronization Primitives

 ove_event_create(evt) |

-Allocate and initialise an event (heap or zero-heap macro). |
+Allocate and initialise an event (heap mode only; gated by OVE_HEAP_SYNC). |

 ove_event_destroy(evt) |

-Destroy and free an event created with ove_event_create(). |
+Destroy and free an event created with ove_event_create() (heap mode only). |

-ove_event_wait(evt, timeout_ms) |
+ove_event_wait(evt, timeout_ns) |

 Block until the event is signalled or timeout expires.
 The event is auto-reset (consumed) on success. |